csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/meta_parameters/meta_parameters.md

     ## 3     x3   1  660.000000   7.891230
     ## 4     x1   1 5000.000000 650.488000

-We have our objectives defined, and the parameter space 'p' in which to search.
-Let's create an optimizer and we are ready to go.
+We have our objectives defined, and the parameter space ‘p’ in which to search.
+Let’s create an optimizer and we are ready to go.
 While the optimizer can be created in one line, we show how to choose one custom termination criterion and how to configure the optimizer to capture a detailed log of the process.

 ``` r
 if(Sys.getenv('SWIFT_FULL') != "") {